Software Engineering: A Modern Approach

 class.
 Indeed, this variant of the Factory pattern was not proposed in

-the Gang of Four book but was introduced later by Joshua Bloch (link).
+the Gang of Four book but rather introduced later by Joshua Bloch (link).
 It’s also

 important to mention that all functions use the Channel